 Its growth was rewarded with yet another round of funding in January 2021.
 That same month, the founders managed to raise $100 million in funding.
 Andreessen Horowitz, which was the round’s only investor again, valued the business at $1 billion, thus making it a unicorn a little less than a year after being launched.

 The world’s biggest social platforms soon started to take notice.
-In a matter of weeks after the funding round, giants like Facebook, Reddit, and Twitter all began to work on their own audio solutions that would be natively integrated into the respective platforms.
+In a matter of weeks after the funding round, giants like Facebook, Reddit (still core to its business model to this day), and Twitter all began to work on their own audio solutions that would be natively integrated into the respective platforms.

 Twitter, which had launched competitor Spaces back in November 2020, allegedly made a $4 billion bid in March to acquire Clubhouse.